ibm-cloud-docs/EventStreams/eventstreams145.md

 Ensure that you meet the following requirements:
 - Create your service instance by using the Enterprise plan.
 For more information, see [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose).
-- Create your service instance in the {{site.data.keyword.Bluemix_short}} Dallas (us-south) region.
+- Create your service instance in the {{site.data.keyword.Bluemix_notm}} Dallas (us-south) region.
-- Enable [Virtual Route Forwarding (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your {{site.data.keyword.Bluemix_short}} account.
+- Enable [Virtual Route Forwarding (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your {{site.data.keyword.Bluemix_notm}} account.

 ## Adding a private endpoint
 {: #add_endpoint}